trumbitta/williamghelfi/_posts/2015-06-04-github-home-redux.markdown

 </figure>

 Quick post, this one.
-Yesterday I envisioned some improvements to GitHub's homepage.
+Yesterday I envisioned some improvements to GitHub's home page.

 [This PDF is the result](/attachments/GitHub_Home-Trumbtta_version.pdf).